Business & Economics

 Challenges to the global economy, the credit crunch, Brexit, environmental sustainability, business ethics and changes in the global power balance are issues that are rarely out of the news spotlight.
 Furthermore, our interest in entrepreneurship has never been higher, with television series such as ‘Dragon’s Den’ and ‘The Apprentice’ encouraging innovation and enterprise.
 The business and economics department offers a range of courses from GCSE, A Level and BTEC Nationals.
 The staff all have significant industry experience and strive to make all courses relevant and engaging for our students.

-Key Stage 4: Edexcel GCSE Business (1BSO)
+Edexcel Business (1BSO)

 Students will have the opportunity to study the following topics in preparation for two exam papers at the end of the course:

-- Theme 1 (Paper 1, 90 minutes): Investigating small businesses: enterprise and entrepreneurship, business opportunities, business ideas into practice, effective businesses and external influences on businesses.
+- Theme 1 (Paper 1, 1hr 45mins): Investigating small businesses: enterprise and entrepreneurship, business opportunities, business ideas into practice, effective businesses and external influences on businesses.

-- Theme 2 (Paper 2, 90 minutes): Building a business: business growth, marketing, financial, operational and human resource decisions.
+- Theme 2 (Paper 2, 1hr 45mins): Building a business: business growth, marketing, financial, operational and human resource decisions.

-Key Stage 5: Pearson Edexcel A Level Business (9BS0)
+Pearson Edexcel Business (9BS0)

 In Theme 1 students learn about dynamic markets, social media and online retailing, innovation and entrepreneurship.
 Theme 2 introduces business finance, the impact of economic uncertainty on businesses and the competitive environment.